tmacoin/tmapostapp/README.md

 <b>Tools sub menu:</b> allows user to change their password, get balances, and send Coins.
 * Change Password: allows user to change their password
 * Get Any Balance: allows user to enter any address and retrieve its balance
-* Get My Address: allows user to get their address
+* Get My Balance: allows user to get their current balance
 * Send Coins: allows user to send coins
 * Show Address: allows user to see their current address